mburr-salesforce/lwr-recipes/packages/labels/README.md

 ### Configuration

-Label Module Provider is not a default provider so it must be added as a dependency in _package.json_ and then registered and configured in _lwr.config.json_.
-Learn more in [Configure a LWR Project](../../doc/config.md).
+Label Module Provider is not a default provider, so you must add it to your project configuration.
+Learn more in [Configure a LWR Project](../../doc/config.md#module-providers).

+Add `"@lwrjs/label-module-provider": "0.0.2-alpha51"` as a dependency in `package.json`.

 ```json
 // package.json